hatonthecat/Fly.ioTests/README.md

 The theory is, by limiting the images to 20KB or less, one could have a mini-instance that can support 10-100x the typical GoToSocial user accounts.
 One thing that would benefit a service would be an image resize tool that automatically calculates the maximum size of the desired image and compresses+resizes the image to fit under the instance's designated file size limit, so that one doesn't need to use countless image resizing programs (See [Paint Shop Pro](https://github.com/EI2030/Low-power-E-Paper-OS/blob/master/Hyperlinks%20and%20Scratchpad.md), for example).

+4/3/2024 Log
+--
+Using Fly.io's 100GB/month limit for a low cost single VM (shared CPU), I will rely on a 31 day month to estimate the daily average bandwidth alotted for a single instance (including all of the user accounts).
+100GB/31= 3.22GB (I round down to avoid overage).

+A 128Kbps internet connection (similar to DSL in the early 90s) allowed approximately 16KB/s.
+Multiplied by 60 seconds, 60 minutes, and 24 hours, this 1,382,400 bytes, or approx 1.3GB.
+Thus a 256Kbps internet speed would reach 2.6GB per month.
+Assuming the GotoSocial instance were very popular and busy, with users accessing it 24 hours a day, 7 days a week, for 4 weeks, this implies the server would need to limit connections and/or requests to under 960KB per minute (on average) and 57.6MB per hour.
+10s of users _might_ use that amount, if they were uploading 20KB images every minute.
+However, it is unlikely that this limit would be reached at that frequency.
+Hence, it is safe to say that the bottlneck is not the bandwidth, but the volume's ability to read and write data while maintaining other HTTP requests (boosts/follows, etc).

+In some regards, HTTP requests typically use more overhead than JSON or other lightweight protocols, thus the instance can be optimized further.
+However, without using Gemini/Gopher protocols (although bridges and inter-operable clients would be an added benefit), it is worthwhile to examine the different combinations of bandwidth allocation and rate-limited that can maintain a steady uptime for pre-defined usage estimates.